optio50/YouTube-Terminal/README.md

 Make all files (ytMenu & .menu files) executable before using this script.

+Then run the ytMenu file and select your channel.
+Then select your output type (local screen or chromecast).
+Wait a few seconds and your video will play.

 Watch Youtube Videos without going to the youtube site.
 (Either on your local display or chromecast)